Kentico/xperience-component-starter/README.md

-# Kentico EMS Component Boilerplate
+# Kentico EMS Component Starter

-This is the boilerplate that can be used as a starter point to develop widgets.
+This a starter point to develop MVC Page Builder Components.
 It contains one sample widget, inline editor, form component, and section.

 ## :warning: Disclaimer